scipy/scipy/docs/tutorial.rst

 #) s
     If s is zero, the interpolation is exact.
 If s is not 0, the curve is smoothe subject to the constraint that sum((w[i]*( y[i]-s(x[i]) ))**2,axis=0) <= s

+    BEWARE : in the current implementation of the code, if s is small but not zero, instantiating Spline can become painfully slow.

 At calling: